lorenzofar/ing-sw-2019-farinelli-fucci-fulgini/README.md

 #### Match screen
 <!-- TODO: Add screenshots -->
-Once you have completed the login procedure and the match has stared, the _match screen_ will be shown to you.
-This includes: the game board, the weapons in the spawn points, your player board, your items and other player's boards and weapons.
+Once you have completed the login procedure and the match has stared, the _match screen_ will be shown.\
+It includes: the game board, the weapons in the spawn points, your player board, your items and other player's boards and weapons.
 The match screen will be automatically updated when something changes, both during your or another player's turn.